 Cody Fleming enters his fourth season with the Gauchos and the third as the program’s Associate Head Coach.
 Responsible for the Throws, Decathlon, Heptathlon and High Jump.

 In three seasons, Fleming’s athletes have won 10 Big West Championships in five different events, set 5 school records and qualified for the NCAA Preliminary Round 16 times.
-He has produced a total of 24 Big West Medalists.
+His athletes have produced a total of 24 Big West medals.
 One athlete, Derek Masterson advanced to the NCAA Championships in the Decathlon with a score 7,558.

 During the 2013 season, Fleming’s athletes won 6 Big West individual event titles including a historic 3 throw gold medal haul for senior thrower Irene Kujore.
 Kujore became the first athlete in Big West history to claim gold in the hammer, shot and discus.
 Her season bests of 193’5 hammer, 51’7 shot and 166’4 discus all qualified her for the NCAA Preliminary Round.
 Derek Masterson took home his second consecutive decathlon championship and upped his personal best to 7,631 at the TGA Invite in Dallas later in June, a school record with the new scoring tables.
 Masterson, also a talented javelin specialist claimed his third career Big West Championship by winning the javelin with a lifetime best heave of 218’3.
 Sophomore Albert Hughes took second in the Big West hammer in his first season competing in the event with a 183’2 personal best.
 Fleming also guided Mitch Haag to a third consecutive Big West win in the high jump.
 Haag’s personal best of 7’2 ½ puts him second all-time in the UCSB record book.